 In addition to cross section effects, there are final-state interactions.
-The nucleus will cause reinteraction or absorption of secondary pions and recoil protons and neutrons.
+The nucleus will cause reinteraction or absorption of secondary pions and recoil protons and neutrons in the neutrino interaction final state.
+Our model for these reinteractions is described in [8] with references.
 This will affect the observed distribution of the number of tracks.
 The resulting μ^- is also affected by the Coulomb interaction as it leaves the nucleus, losing approximately 3 MeV, though this effect is implicitly included in the Fermi gas parameters.
 The above nuclear effects are discussed quantitatively in the results section.